Blendify/blender-manual/blender_docs/manual/data_system/data_blocks.rst

 ..
 EDITORS NOTE:
-   Mostly we want to avoid long lists of data - but in this case, it's the only comprehensive list of data-blocks, and something which you can't find directly just through looking at the interface.
+   Mostly we want to avoid long lists of data - but in this case, it is the only comprehensive list of data-blocks, and something which you cannot find directly just through looking at the interface.
    ::
    TODO, add links to related docs for each type.